snehabedadhala/GDPTeam01/Git Hub Commits Update Template.md

 Working on how to implement session id and make sure all the id's are saved.

 Developed a dashboard that provides the navigation to the complete app modules like ride registration and scheduled rides and reports.

+Looking forward to develop a session id, to keep track how site visitors use their websites within a defined period of time.